Powered by .id - the population experts for Warrnambool City

 .id community is an evidence-base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-In 2011, the dominant household type in Warrnambool City was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in Warrnambool City was 'Lone person households', and by 2026 the largest forecast increase is expected in 'Lone person households'.

 Analysing the future household structure in Warrnambool City, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Couple families with dependents||3,783||26.9||4,464||27.2||5,115||27.3||+1,332|

 |One parent family||1,553||11.0||1,765||10.7||2,014||10.8||+461|